-There are many tools online but the easiest way to do it is to open up Google.com and start typing and let Google do the rest!
+There are many online tools, but the easiest way is to open up Google.com, start typing, and let Google do the rest!

 Here are three examples.

-You will see I started typing and Google offered some different ways to complete my search.
+I started typing, and Google offered different ways to complete my search.

 See These Suggested Searches That Google Gave Me…